centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 ##### Calculated price formatter - Order module version

 The Order module version Price formatter provides all the functionality of the Price module version plus configuration options for applying adjustments.
 The field formatter can be configured to include any of the adjustment types defined for the site.
-If no adjustments are selected, the Order module version of the Calcualated price formatter behaves identically to Price module version.
+If no adjustments are selected, the Order module version of the Calculated price formatter behaves identically to Price module version.

 ![Calculated price formatter configuration](../images/displaying-prices-2.png)